 Experiential Portion of the Ohio CPA Licensure Process

-In order to solidify your application with the Board, you must complete a period of supervised accountancy practice.
-Your supervisor must be a licensed CPA or hold a comparable credential from another nation.
+In order to solidify your application with the State Board, CPA candidates must complete a period of supervised accountancy practice.
+Your supervisor must be a licensed Certified Public Accountant or hold a comparable credential from another nation.
 Your supervisor can also hold some comparable qualifications, such as a CPA certificate.

-Though it's preferred that you complete the experience portion in the United States, you may work abroad and the board will evaluate your work and make a judgment accordingly.
-Your experience should include practice of one or more of the following:
+Though it's preferred that CPA candidates complete the work experience portion in the United States, you may work abroad and the State Boards of Accountancy will evaluate your work and make a judgment accordingly.
+Your work experience should include practice of one or more of the following:

 - Consulting services

 - Personal financial planning services

 During your tenure, it is imperative that you keep a strict accounting of your work experience.
 For every area of accounting you practice, note your hours spent and make any pertinent notes that will verify your work experience.
 You should then have your supervisor sign off on every area of your work experience.
 The final document should be notarized.